Maia313/CSS/flexbox.md

 #### Cross axis
 > Is vertical
 >
-> It goes from top to bottom
+> It goes from top to bottom along the column